jeffjay88/WASCAL_SCourse_Statistics_2022/README.md

 The easiest way to get a copy of the notebooks on your computer is simply to clone this repository<br />

 $> git clone https://github.com/jeffjay88/WASCAL_SCourse_Statistics_2022/ <br />
 $> cd https://github.com/jeffjay88/WASCAL_SCourse_Statistics_2022/<br />

-2. Download the datasets to your computer
+2. Download the datasets to your computer<br />
-All the datasets used in this course are stored in the data directory:
+All the datasets used in this course are stored in the data directory:<br />

-3. Setting up your environment
+3. Setting up your environment<br />
 To install the python packages you will be taught to use in this course you can use the pip "requirements-file" included in the course repository (it's called requirements.txt).
-First make sure you have pip/pip3 installed on your computer (instructions on how to install pip)
+First make sure you have pip/pip3 installed on your computer (instructions on how to install pip)<br />

-$> python -m pip install pip3
+$> python -m pip install pip3<br />

-# You can also upgrade your pip package to the latest version
+# You can also upgrade your pip package to the latest version<br />
-$> python -m pip install --upgrade pip3
+$> python -m pip install --upgrade pip3<br />

-You can install all the required packages.
+You can install all the required packages.<br />
-$> pip install requirements.txt
+$> pip install requirements.txt<br />

-You can now open up a Jupyter notebook session and get working on the notebooks.
+You can now open up a Jupyter notebook session and get working on the notebooks.<br />
-$>jupyter notebook
+$>jupyter notebook<br />

-We hope you enjoy the course!
+We hope you enjoy the course!<br />
 Dr. Jeffrey N. A. Aryee, Dr. Maxwell Akwasi Boating, Dr. Isaac Adjei Mensah and Dr. A. Y. Omari-Sasu